 Loyalist or Patriot: The American Revolution in Haverhill

 In the decade before the American Revolution, taxes, boycotts, and trade embargoes changed the way Haverhill’s citizens felt about “Mother England.”
 Using museum collections and reproduction objects, students will experience life during this turbulent time by examining the lives of farming families, loyalists like Colonel Richard Saltonstall, and patriots such as General James Brickett.
 Haverhill’s part in the Battle of Bunker Hill and the role of women in the Revolution are included in this program.

 Rolling on the River: Life and Work on the Merrimack

 The Merrimack River played a major role in the settlement of the Haverhill area.
 From the early Native American inhabitants to the Haverhillites of today, the river has supplied the raw materials for life and work along its shores.
 Join us for this program, which makes use of exhibition spaces, hands-on artifacts, and the museum’s riverside location to examine the changing nature of the riverbank, industry along the river, shipbuilding, and the sailor’s craft.
-A Build-a-Boat craft is included.

 Queen Slipper City

 The manufacture of shoes was an important industry in Haverhill.
 From the early ten-footers to the mammoth downtown factories, people were employed in all facets of shoemaking.
 The city’s population boomed as floods of immigrants flocked to Haverhill to power this industry.
 Participants in this program will visit the Daniel Hunkins Shoe Shop on the grounds of the Museum and examine various shoemaking tools from the collection.
 Students will try their hand at designing their own shoes.